clawpack/pyclaw/doc/index.rst

 The PyClaw package also includes PetClaw, a scalable parallel implementation of Clawpack and SharpClaw, using PETSc.

-Why use PyClaw?
-Because PyClaw
+PyClaw features:

     * Solves general hyperbolic PDEs in 1D and 2D
     * Includes the full functionality of `Clawpack <www.clawpack.org>`_ and `SharpClaw <http://numerics.kaust.edu.sa/sharpclaw/>`_
     * Has a simple and intuitive pythonic interface
     * Is based on a powerful and modular object-oriented design
-    * Allows you to run your simulation on the world's biggest supercomputers by changing one line of code
+    * Allows you to run your simulation on the world's biggest supercomputers with the same simple script that runs it on your laptop
     * Makes it easy to access the powerful PETSc library of solvers for handling stiff source terms or for implicit time stepping (under construction)